T-Caster/T-Caster/README.md

 - 🧑‍💻 I build real, production apps for real businesses (yes, including my family’s gas station ⛽).
 - 🧠 I love turning complex ideas into clean, shippable software — and teaching others to do the same.
-- 🗣️ Trilingual: Arabic (native, 🇵🇸 dialect), Hebrew, and English.
+- 🗣️ Trilingual: Arabic (native), Hebrew, and English.
 - 🎓 CS @ University of Haifa, and **Full-Stack Lecturer** at Nof Ha-Galil Technological College.

 ---